UniversalDependencies/docs/_ga/dep/advmod.md

 ### General adverbs

-_Rinne an fear comharthaí agus é ag labhairt ionas go dtuigfí a scéal._ 'The man made signals while he was speaking so that his story would be understood.
+_Rinne an fear comharthaí agus é ag labhairt ionas go dtuigfí a scéal._ 'The man made signals while he was speaking so that his story would be understood.'

 ~~~ sdparse
 Rinne an fear comharthaí agus é ag labhairt ionas go dtuigfí a scéal. \n Made the man signals while he at speaking so that understood his story